-Members of the public who live or work in Newbury shall have the right to ask questions on any matter concerning the business of the Council or the Committee for 20 minutes of any meeting at the discretion of the Chairperson of that meeting.
-Questions not answered within that period will receive a written reply.
-In such cases, the Chairperson of the meeting will invite the member of the public, if present at the meeting, to ask the question, as submitted.
+Members of the public who live or work in Newbury shall have the right to ask questions on any matter concerning the business of the Council or the Committee for 20 minutes of any meeting at the discretion of the Chairperson

-- 17.3.1 Notification in writing, by post, fax or electronic mail, of all questions must be received by the Chief Executive Officer by 2.00 pm on the day of the meeting. - 17.3.2 The Chief Executive Officer shall distribute copies of any questions to all members attending the meeting. - 17.4 (a) Every question shall be put and answered without discussion. - (b) A person to whom a question has been put may decline to answer.

-- (c) One supplementary question may be put if it is relevant to the answer to the original question. - (d) A written reply will be given where a reply cannot conveniently be given orally. - 17.5.1 If any person(s) submit(s) more than one question at any meeting it will be subject to the discretion of the Chairperson as to the order in which the questions are asked, so as to be fair to other questioners, given the time limits defined in 16.1 and 16.2. - 17.5.2 Where more than one question is received about the same matter, the Chairperson may decide to group the questions. - 17.6 The person who submitted the question will receive a written reply and the question and a copy of the answer will be circulated to all Councillors.
+- of that meeting.
+Questions relating to personal business are not appropriate and should be dealt with by the Council's officers. - Questions not answered within that period will receive a written reply.
+In such cases, the Chairperson of the meeting will invite the member of the public, if present at the meeting, to ask the question, as submitted. - 17.3.1 Notification in writing, by post, fax or electronic mail, of all questions must be received by the Chief Executive Officer by 2.00 pm on the Friday previous to the meeting. - 17.3.2 The Chief Executive Officer shall notify the Chairperson of any questions received and where practicable, distribute copies to all members. - 17.4 (a) Every question shall be put and answered without discussion. - (b) A person to whom a question has been put may decline to answer. - (c) One supplementary question may be put if it is relevant to the answer to the original question. - (d) A written reply will be given where a reply cannot conveniently be given orally. - 17.5.1 If any person(s) submit(s) more than one question at any meeting it will be subject to the discretion of the Chairperson as to the order in which the questions are asked, so as to be fair to other questioners, given the time limits defined in 16.1 and 16.2. - 17.5.2 Where more than one question is received about the same matter, the Chairperson may decide to group the questions. - 17.6 The person who submitted the question will receive a written reply and the question and a copy of the answer will be circulated to all Councillors.